 We welcome applicants whose first language is not English; you must obtain a grade B in GCSE English language or equivalent, or will be required to have IELTS 7 (with grade 7 in writing).

 Typical grades required: AAB - ABB from 3 A-levels with an A in Drama/Theatre Studies/English Literature and B in Film/Media or relevant subject.

 Excluded subjects: General Studies and Critical Thinking

-Subjects and grades:32 points overall including 6,5,5 from three Higher Level subjects, including a minimum of 6 in at least one arts/humanities/social sciences subject and 5 in HL Film/Media or relevant subject.
+Subjects and grades:32 points overall including 6,5,5 from three Higher Level subjects, including a minimum of 6 in at least one arts/humanities/social sciences subject at Higher Level and 5 in Higher Level Film/Media or relevant subject.

 Vocational and Other Qualifications